chrisdone/website/hakyll/posts/monads.markdown

 functions then you can just use that to short circuit (Rust does this).
 If your language puts in a special case for async with “await” syntax (JS, Rust, C#), you’ll just use that.
-Other ways of doing things just make the idea of a monad abstraction kind of unnecessary
+Other ways of doing things just make the idea of a monad abstraction kind of unnecessary.

 Haskellers don’t like to throw exceptions, or use mutation, and functions can’t return early, etc. Suddenly Monad and syntactic sugar for it